microsoft/nni/docs/ExperimentConfig.md

 	  __codeDir__ specifies the directory of your own trial file.
   * __gpuNum__

-	  __gpuNum__ specifies the num of gpu you want to use to run your trial process.
+	  __gpuNum__ specifies the num of gpu to run the trial process.
 Default value is 0.

 * __trial(pai)__
   * __command__